-These and related changes/reforms have a single overarching goal: to help build a State's human rights capacity and resilience, thereby making a crucial contribution to sustainable development (via the realisation of the SDGs 'leaving no one behind') and to the prevention of human rights violations, crises and - ultimately - conflicts.
+These and related changes/reforms have a single overarching goal: to help build a State's human rights capacity and resilience, thereby making a crucial contribution to sustainable development (via the realisation of the SDGs 'leaving no one behind') and to the prevention of human rights violations, crises and ultimately - conflicts.

-In this context, a number of speakers (as was also the case during the 2018 Oslo meeting) drew attention to the emergence of so-called 'national mechanisms for implementation, reporting and follow-up' (NMIRFs).
-NMIRFs are at the centre of a major new international push (developing country-led) to strengthen the domestic implementation of States' international human rights obligations and commitments, track and measure progress, link human rights change and impact with SDG progress, and ease States' reporting burden.
+During a discussion on national human rights implementation and capacity-building, it was reported that some NMIRFs have introduced information technology solutions (built around a single national In this context, a number of speakers (as was also the database of all UN human rights recommendations case during the 2018 Oslo meeting) drew attention clustered by theme and objective) to help coordinate to the emergence of so-called 'national mechanisms implementation actions across government, for implementation, reporting and follow-up' (NMIRFs). parliament, the judiciary, the law enforcement NMIRFs are at the centre of a major new international agencies, etc. Such software also receives and push (developing country-led) to strengthen the domestic implementation of States' international human rights obligations and commitments, track and measure progress, link human rights change and impact with SDG progress, and ease States' reporting burden.
 'NMIRFs are the keystone of the new global human rights implementation agenda,' said one speaker.
 'They are also, a very interesting 'entry point' for bilateral and multilateral development partners to engage and cooperate with developing countries, in a manner that is country-led, is based on international human rights standards and the State's own international obligations, and is focused on the key human rights/sustainable development implementation gaps.'